 The Best Beaches in Southeast Asia for 2019

 Southeast Asia is a huge region.
-In fact, it is is so big that you could spend over a year traveling the region and still not see it all.
+In fact, it is is so big that you could spend a full year traveling the region and still not see it all.
 Heck, I spent 5 years there and I still haven’t seen it all!

 There are countless islands and even more beaches across the region.
 If your plan was to simply visit some amazing beaches in Southeast Asia, you’d be lost in all the options.
-Should you go to Indonesia, Thailand, or Malaysia perhaps?
+Should you go to Indonesia, Thailand, the Philipines, or Malaysia perhaps?

 Have you found another awesome beach that deserves to be on this list?
 Send me an email with details and your best photo.

 - Best Beaches in Thailand